fpapado/eleventy-img-example/README.md

 # 11ty-img-example

-An example of using Eleventy's eleventy-img plugin
+An example of using [Eleventy's eleventy-img plugin](https://www.11ty.dev/docs/plugins/image/).

+## Pre-requisites

 You will need [Node](https://nodejs.org/en/download/) and npm installed. npm typically comes installed with node.
 I recommend [using a version manager, such as nvm, to manage your node installation](nvm)